IHE/IT-Infrastructure/IUA.b/IHE_ITI_Suppl_IUA.md

 ##### 3.102.4.1.2 Message Semantics

-The token being introspected may be opaque to the Resource Server.
-It may be formatted as JWT or SAML token, but custom formats are allowed.
+The token being introspected MAY be opaque to the Resource Server.
+It MAY be formatted as JWT or SAML token, but custom formats are allowed.

 ##### 3.102.4.1.3 Expected Actions